Ellistum History, Family Crest & Coats of Arms

 Early Origins of the Ellistum family

 The surname Ellistum was first found in Nottinghamshire at Elston, a small village that lies between the rivers Trent and Devon and dates back to at least the Domesday Book where it was listed as Elvestune, Eluestune and Eluestune and probably meant "farmstead of a man called Eilafr" from an Old Scandinavian personal name + tun.

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.
+The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.

 Early History of the Ellistum family

-Another 117 words (8 lines of text) are included under the topic Early Ellistum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ellistum research.
+Another 130 words (9 lines of text) covering the years 1718, 1587, 1673, 1662, 1637, 1683, 1758, 1683, 1673, 1715, 1673, 1673, 1715, 1673, 1685 and 1721 are included under the topic Early Ellistum History in all our PDF Extended History products and printed products wherever possible.

 Ellistum Spelling Variations